e7kim/e7kim/README.md

 ### Hi there 👋

+My name is Eugene Kim.
+I am a computer science undergraduate at Columbia University.
+I have previous software engineering internship experience at AWS and two NYC startups.

 <!--
 **e7kim/e7kim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.